Guide to the French Tax Foncieres and Taxe d'Habitation

-Originally posted on & updated on 14th November, 2023
+Originally posted on & updated on 23rd August, 2025

 Here are a few Q and A’s to learn about Taxes Foncieres and Habitation for property and real estate in France.
 If you own, rent or have the right to occupy a property in France, you are likely to be subject to local taxes including, but not limited to, housing (habitation) tax and property tax (foncieres).
-We’ve recently updated this article to include the tax notice schedule and payment deadline for 2023.

 Property Tax in France (Foncière)

-Am I liable for property tax?
+Am I Liable for Property Tax?

 The property tax is levied if you own a French property as of 1st of January each year, whether you occupy it or not.

-How much tax will I have to pay?
+How Much Tax will I Have to Pay?

 The tax base is re-valuated each year and is based on the theoretical rental value of your property (valeur locative cadastrale), indexed on annual inflation.
 A complete re-valuation is due by 2026 so the tax base of your property may change significantly.
-A 50% discount is applied to the tax base to take into consideration maintenance expenses such as insurance, repairs, management, etc.
+A 50% discount is applied to the tax base to take into consideration maintenance expenses such as insurance, repairs, management, etc. The deadline for the Taxe Fonciere this year is 15th October 2025.

-Do I qualify for exemptions or relief?
+Do I Qualify for Exemptions or Relief?

 • New build exemption - A full or partial relief is available in the first two years of the construction.